 How well do you know your spine?
 It’s uses, strengths and weaknesses.
 Although the primary focus of Pilates is to strengthen the core, the reasons for this and the benefits are primarily related to the spine.
-The spine is your centre, the foundation of your skeleton, the basis of your posture and the protection for your spinal chord.
-A flexible spine is a must for your health.
+It is your centre, the foundation of your skeleton, the basis of your posture and the protection for your spinal chord.
+A flexible one is a must for your health.

-So what happens when your spine is injured or becomes inflexible?
+So what happens when yours is injured or becomes inflexible?
 Your range of movement is reduced, your posture becomes poor and then there are aches, twinges and pain.
 If the injury or stiffness is severe enough it may even lead to disabling conditions or paralysis.

 1 in 3 people will suffer from some form a back pain/ache in their lifetime and the reasons for this are mainly to do with two things.
 The way we live today and the incorrect use of our bodies, and spines in particular.

-The design of the human body is a magnificent thing but when it comes to the spine there is an inherent error.
-If you look at the way a dogs or cats head sits on the spine you will notice that it aligns perfectly with the spine and that the positioning of the eyes ensures the direction of the spine and head are the same.
-Now think about your own spine and head.
-Head sits on the spine.
-Fine.
-But our eyes look forward, at a 90 degree angle to the direction of the spine.
+The design of the human body is a magnificent thing but when it comes to the spinal column there is an inherent error.
+If you look at the way a dogs or cats head sits on theirs, you will notice that it aligns perfectly with the backbone and that the positioning of the eyes ensures the direction of the backbone and head are the same.
+Now think about yours and your head.
+Head sits on it, fine, but our eyes look forward, at a 90 degree angle to the direction of the backbone.

-This means unlike cats and dogs we have to move our spines in two directions to use it most effectively and prevent spinal problems.
+This means unlike cats and dogs we have to move ours in two directions to use it most effectively and prevent spinal problems.
 When we don’t use it correctly or are unaware of how we use it this can lead to one of the most common problems today, rounded shoulders or an over curvature of the upper sine.
-When one part of the spine is out of alignment, all of the spine is out of alignment.
+When one part of it is out of alignment, all of it is out of alignment.
 Flexibility is reduced and pain is the result.

 So how do we use our spines effectively?

-So now we see why strengthening the core is important, the strength of the core is directly transmitted to the spine anytime we are not lying down, and sometimes when we are.
-When you move from the base of the spine, or your centre, you maintain your centre of gravity which is good for your posture, which is good for your muscles and bones, you can keep your spine long and your height, and maintain better balance and efficiency of movement.
+So now we see why strengthening the core is important, the strength of the core is directly transmitted to the spinal column anytime we are not lying down, and sometimes when we are.
+When you move from its base, or your centre, you maintain your centre of gravity which is good for your posture, which is good for your muscles and bones, you can keep yours long and your height, and maintain better balance and efficiency of movement.
 Most martial arts are based on this principle.

 Now what makes a Good Spine?

-Clearly the spine itself is simply bone and cartilage, when we talk of a good spine we refer to the muscles and sinews that make up and move the spine.
-With this in mind, what do we need from our spine.
 First and foremost we want flexibility.
-The more rigid a spine becomes the more it restricts movement, the more it alters posture and the more it effects the muscles of the rest of the body.
-But flexibility alone leaves the spine wide open to injury, as it does every part of the body.
+The more rigid it becomes, the more it restricts movement, the more it alters posture and the more it effects the muscles of the rest of the body.
+But flexibility alone leaves it wide open to injury, as it does every part of the body.
 Flexibility without strength is a recipe for disaster.

 Imagine that you can get your thigh to touch your chest while your leg is straight.
 Apart from the fact you’ve now overstretched and ruined the ligament that holds your thigh in the hip socket, if your muscles aren’t strong in the hip area when in this stretched position the slightest overstretch or slip could cause major injury.

 So the next thing we want from our spine is strength.
-Not just in the core area but all the way up the spine, right up to the head.
-It doesn’t matter if you can twist, bend and turn your spine, if you don’t have the strength to support the spine, injury is on the cards.
+Not just in the core area but all the way up the column, right up to the head.
+It doesn’t matter if you can twist, bend and turn yours, if you don’t have the strength to support it, injury is on the cards.
 When we speak of strength we also mean a specific type of strength, stamina.
 When muscles are weak they tire easily and then become tight to compensate.
 If you’ve ever had a creak or pain in your neck you know what this feels like.

-This means the way we train the spine, or muscles of the spine, is not the way we train our bicep or thighs.
-In Pilates the spine and particularly the core is being worked throughout all the movements, continuously.
-Training in Pilates can last for 15mins to an hour and a half, depending on what level you are at and your own schedule.
+This means the way we train the spine, or its muscles, is not the way we train our biceps or thighs.
+In Pilates, the backbone and particularly the core is being worked throughout all the movements, continuously.
+Training in Pilates can last for 15 mins to an hour and a half, depending on what level you are at and your own schedule.
 The important thing with it is that it is performed regularly from 2-3 times a week to everyday.

 How to improve the flexibility of the spine: